 Outdoor recreation in Sonoma County contributes to the tourism economy, enhances the quality of life for residents and visitors, and conserves unique natural and cultural resources.
-The diversity and relatively unspoiled character of the natural and built environment contribute to the public's desire to spend a day or week exploring the Sonoma County Coast.
-The Coast offers a variety of recreational experiences and facilities (public shoreline access, trails, water trails, parks, campgrounds, golf courses, equestrian facilities, boat launches) including the following:
+The diverse and relatively unspoiled character of the natural and built environment is a major contributing factor that inspires the public to explore the Sonoma County coast.
+The coast offers a variety of recreational experiences and facilities (public shoreline access, trails, water trails, parks, campgrounds, golf courses, equestrian facilities, boat launches) including the following:

-- (1) Public Shoreline Access the public's right to access tidelands to the mean high tide line, defined and established through a Public Access Plan (Appendix A). - (2) Trails trails for bicyclists, equestrians, hikers, disabled users, either separate use or multiple-use. - (3) Recreation Facilities public and private parks, campgrounds, golf courses, equestrian facilities, and boat launches. - (4) Visitor Serving Facilities lodging, restaurants, and other commercial services for tourists. - (5) Water Trails routes for small boats along navigable waterways in the Coastal Zone.
+- (1) Public Shoreline Access the public's right to access tidelands to the mean high tide line, defined and established through a Public Access Plan (Appendix B). - (2) Trails trails for bicyclists, equestrians, hikers, disabled users, either separate use or multiple-use. - (3) Recreation Facilities public and private parks, campgrounds, golf courses, equestrian facilities, and boat launches. - (4) Visitor Serving Facilities lodging, restaurants, and other commercial services for tourists. - (5) Water Trails routes for small boats along navigable waterways in the Coastal Zone.

-Relationship to Other Elements
+1.2 Relationship to Other Elements